 But why is it so excruciating?
 The pressure to perform can be intense, particularly when your friends and family know you're going for your Ps.
 There's also the stress of being assessed by someone you don't know – the testing officer.

-To help you calm those nerves and prepare, Geared speaks to actual testing officers and we can tell you that they're human, they're reasonable and they don't hold any prejudices (despite the myths!).
+To help you calm those nerves and prepare, Geared speaks to actual testing officers and we can tell you that they're human.
 They just want you to relax, focus and drive as you would with your parents or your driving instructor.

 Testing officers see hundreds of learners come and go every year and they've been kind enough to give us some excellent advice about eliminating mistakes, calming those nerves and getting some perspective on the dreaded reverse park, so that you’re fully prepared on the day.